hadrienblanc/boxsize-service/Readme.md

-# BoxSize micro-service
+# BoxSize Service
-(Docker - Makefile - golang.)
+(Docker - Makefile - golang)

-BoxSize is a micro-service in golang to compute the volume contain inside a box :)
+BoxSize is a golang micro-service to compute the volume contains inside a box.

 It accepts tree integers as parameters : _height_, _width_, _length_.